 Picking the right model for your house may feel like a large task, but our heating and cooling specialists at MPC Heating & Cooling can provide support.
 We’ll get started with a no-obligation appointment to go over your needs before offering you a free estimate.
 We’ll also go over any special offers, rebates and financing you might be eligible for.

-Here’s about how much you can plan to spend when you’re getting a ductless mini-split.
+Here’s about how much you can plan to be responsible for when you’re getting a ductless mini-split.

 Estimated Cost for Mini-Split Installation

-- Installing a concrete pad for the outdoor condenser, $75–$300.
+- Installing a concrete area for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This might be necessary if you have an older home.
+This may be needed if you have an older house.